 Participation in the salary reduction portion of the Plan is wholly voluntary.
 If you wish to contribute, you must complete the enrollment procedures that are required to begin making contributions and designate whether such salary reductions will be pre-tax, Roth, or after-tax.
-However, in some cases you will be automatically enrolled in the Plan (see below); except that the automatic enrollment rules do not apply to adjunct employees.
+However, in some cases you will be automatically enrolled in the Plan (see below); except that the automatic enrollment rules do not apply to adjunct faculty or staff employees.

 Your election to begin making contributions can be made at any time after you become eligible and your contributions will commence as of the first payroll period administratively practicable after your election.
 The enrollment procedures also provide you with an opportunity to affirmatively decline participation in the Plan.